tully-t/Xeno/Kvantum/README.md

 ### License

-This project is licensed under the GNU GPL v3.
+This project is licensed under the GNU GPL v3 - see the [LICENSE.md](LICENSE.md) file for details.

 ### Acknowledgments